Alcohol prohibition in India

 Gujarat, Mizoram, and Nagaland.
-All other Indian states and union territories permit the sale of alcohol.
+All other Indian states and union territories permit the sale and consumption of alcohol.

 The directive principles of state policy (DPSP) in the constitution of India (article 47) state that "....the State shall endeavor to bring about prohibition of the consumption except for medicinal purposes of intoxicating drinks and of drugs which are injurious to health".
 The Directive Principles are not-justiciable rights of the people but fundamental in the governance of the country.
 It shall be the duty of the State to apply these principles in making policy laws per Article 47.
 Per Article 38, state and union governments, as duty, shall make further detailed policies and laws for implementation considering DPSPs as fundamental policy.

 National prohibition was advocated by Mahatma Gandhi, as well as by many Indian women.
 Prohibition in the states of India that have implemented the policy has led to lower rates of drinking among men, as well as a decreased incidence of violence against women.